 - 1 pair of Nike or Adidas running shoes: $89 in Italy, $76 in the US

-Overall, the United States is 34% more expensive to live in than Italy.
+Overall, it’s cheaper to live in Italy or the USA?
+The United States is 34% more expensive to live in than Italy.
 The only areas where American prices are more affordable are clothing and gas.
 However, as highlighted, salaries in the US are significantly higher than the Italian ones.
 That means that expats moving to Italy and earning an American stipend are able to live comfortably and save money.